a1ex0304/Human-Computer-Interaction/README.md

 1. Download this GitHub's Zip File and extract it all

-2. Install IntelliJ (.exe Windows version), and must have Java 21
+2. Install IntelliJ (.exe Windows version), and Java 21

 3. Launch IntelliJ IDEA, select Open, and choose the project root folder.
   - Press setup JDK if not done yet